What is Vinegar?

 Made from malted barley, this type is most often used as a pickling vinegar for onions and other vegetables.
-Malt vinegar has too strong a flavor for use in salad dressings, but is the perfect condiment for fish and chips.
-Powerful distilled malt vinegar, which is colorless, is for pickling watery vegetables, such as cucumber, which are likely to dilute the vinegar.
-It is also used in the manufacture of sauces and chutneys and is sometimes colored with caramel to produce brown malt vinegar.
+Malt vinegar has too strong a flavour for use in salad dressings but is the perfect condiment for fish and chips.
+Powerful distilled malt vinegar, which is colourless, is for pickling watery vegetables, such as cucumber, which is likely to dilute the vinegar.
+It is also used in the manufacture of sauces and chutneys and is sometimes coloured with caramel to produce brown malt vinegar.

 The strongest of all vinegars, this is used almost exclusively for pickling.
 It differs from distilled vinegar in that it contains a small quantity of alcohol.

 Most common in the cuisines of Asia, this type is made from soured and fermented rice wines.
 Japanese rice vinegars are mellow and mild, while vinegar from China is sharp and sometimes slightly sour.
-Depending on the rice used, Chinese vinegars are red or white in color.
-Like vinegars in the West, rice vinegar is often flavored.
-Soy sauce and mirin, or sweet rice wine, can be added, along with spices and flavorings such as gingerroot, dried bonito flakes, chilies, sesame seeds, onions, horseradish, and mustard.
+Depending on the rice used, Chinese vinegars are red or white in colour.
+Like vinegars in the West, rice vinegar is often flavoured.
+Soy sauce and mirin, or sweet rice wine, can be added, along with spices and flavourings such as ginger root, dried bonito flakes, chillies, sesame seeds, onions, horseradish, and mustard.
 There is also a black Chinese vinegar, which is obtained from wheat, sorghum, and millet instead of rice.

 These are not a modern invention.
-All sorts of flavorings have been added to vinegar since antiquity, including fruits and berries, garlic, herbs and spices, and honey.
+All sorts of flavourings have been added to vinegar since antiquity, including fruits and berries, garlic, herbs and spices, and honey.
 Today, the choices are seemingly endless, limited only by one’s imagination and the available raw materials.
-Flavored vinegars run the gamut from gimmicks to really useful culinary ingredients for cooking and finishing foods.
+Flavoured vinegars run the gamut from gimmicks to really useful culinary ingredients for cooking and finishing foods.

 Culinary Uses of Vinegar

 Keep vinegars in a cool place away from light; they do not need to be refrigerated.
 Most vinegars can be kept almost indefinitely if stored correctly.
-Vinegar is commonly used in sauces and salad dressings — particularly where a sweet-and-sour flavor is desired-and it can be used as a preservative for vegetables and fruits.
+Vinegar is commonly used in sauces and salad dressings — particularly where a sweet-and-sour flavour is desired and it can be used as a preservative for vegetables and fruits.
 It is also one of the principal ingredients in pickles and chutneys.
-The importance of vinegar to the flavor of the finished dish is often overlooked.
+The importance of vinegar to the flavour of the finished dish is often overlooked.

 The best vinegars are made from the finest raw ingredients, and this is especially true for wine vinegars.
 A high-quality sherry vinegar, for example, can transform a simple green salad; an ordinary vinegar will result in an ordinary salad.
 Certain kinds of vinegar are used to deglaze pan juices for piquant sauces or gravies.
 The addition of a little vinegar can enliven many sauces, especially tomatobased ones, but remember to use a light touch.